Thursday, December 6

 State gas producer UkrGazVydobuvannya opened in November its fourth field in Kharkiv region this year.
 Using Schlumberger’s Petrel software to model the field, UGV estimates recoverable gas to be 3.7 million cubic meters.
 The three other Kharkiv fields add up to an additional 4.5 million cubic meters of recoverable gas.
 UGV supports the government’s move to electronic tenders of exploration permits, saying it needs 20 permits a year to meet its exploration and production goals.

 A regular China-Poland container train will travel through Ukraine next year, Infrastructure Minister Volodymyr Omelyan and Polish Infrastructure Minister Andrzej Adamczyk told reporters in Kyiv Wednesday.
-Omelyan, who was in Beijing and Shanghai last month, said: “We plan that the number of such trains will be about 1,000 per year.”
+Omelyan, who was in Beijing and Shanghai last month, said: “We plan that the number of such trains will be about 1,000 per year.”in collaboration with CMS Cameron McKenna Nabarro Olswang Ukraine and UBN, we have created the "Investing and Doing Business in Ukraine 2020 guide”.

 With train passenger traffic to Poland running at double last year’s numbers, Ukrzaliznytsia plans to open two new rail routes next year to Eastern Poland: Lviv-Lublin, about 250 km, and Nizhankovychi, Lviv region, to Przemysl, Poland, about 15 km.
 So far this year, Ukrzalinytsia has carried 300,000 passengers on its Kyiv-Przemysl route – double last year’s level.
 Kyiv-Warsaw has carried 27,500 passengers this year, also double last year.
 Improving service to Western Poland, the state railway launches on Saturday a dedicated Wroclaw car for its daily Kyiv-Wroclaw train, a 1,200 km distance.